djordison/My_Learning_Tracker/README.md

 https://whimsical.com/machine-learning-8hEW6i6w5MB1LQkF8fWRTY

+Completed Google Introduction to machine learning problem framing: https://developers.google.com/machine-learning/problem-framing

 Read https://developers.google.com/machine-learning/guides/rules-of-ml/.
 Items of note:
 **Do machine learning like the great engineer you are, not the great machine learning expert you aren't**
 - Always start with metrics (design and implement)
 - Simple heuristics >> Machine Learning >> Complex heuristics
 - Start with simple models and get the infrastructure right
+- Carefully evaluate the inputs, the outputs, and exactly what decision will be made based on assumed success.
+- Never build Machine Learning solutions unless it is needed.
+Always defer to simpler solutions if they are good enough.

 ### 2021/11/06